-Some roads reopen as Cape Coral begins to dry out
+Some roads reopen, evacuations continue as SWFL begins to dry out

 Police will be on scene directing traffic while crews work to repair a signal light, police said.

-The area remained under water Monday, as drone footage shows:
+The area was underwater Monday, as drone footage shows:

 FLOODING IN CAPE CORAL: We definitely don't recommend the water skiing you see here.
 This is near Burnt Store Road in the Northwest Cape.More flooding coverage: http://bit.ly/2wN47Iu